kobelavaerts/nextflow-workshop/README.md

 Looking at the MultiQC report, our reads don’t look that fantastic at this point, so we should probably do something about that.

-We can use a publicly available tool called Cutadapt:
+We can use a publicly available tool called [Fastp](https://github.com/OpenGene/fastp):

 - to trim off the primers
 - to trim and filter low-quality reads
 - to remove very short reads and reads containing unknown bases (*i.e.,* ‘N’)

-Cutadapt however requires us to specify the forward and reverse primers, as well as their reverse [complements](http://www.reverse-complement.com/ambiguity.html).
-The forward and reverse primers we can find in the paper: `GTGCCAGCMGCCGCGGTAA` and `GGACTACHVHHHTWTCTAAT`, the reverse complements of these are `TTACCGCGGCKGCTGGCAC` and `ATTAGAWADDDBDGTAGTCC` respectively.
+Fastp allows us to specify the forward and reverse primer sequences that should be trimmed off the reads.
+We can find the primer sequences in the paper.
+Forward primer: `GTGCCAGCAGCCGCGGTAA`, and reverse primer: `GGACTACACGGGTTTCTAAT`.

 <div class="admonition admonition-abstract">